Distracted Driving Facts & Statistics You Should Know in 2025

 Distracted driving facts

 These statistics don’t just include the people behind the wheel—other drivers and even pedestrians are injured or killed due to distracted drivers.
-As technology continues to be integrated into our daily lives, drivers will be confronted with more distractions in the form of texts, instant messages, FaceTime, Zoom calls and more.
+As technology continues to be integrated into our daily lives, drivers will be confronted with more distractions in the form of texts, instant messages, FaceTime, Zoom calls, and more.

 Distracted driving policy and laws

 Distracted driving is a concern, and that’s not due to a lack of laws or regulations.
 Although there are many ways for drivers to be distracted, cell phone use is by far the most prevalent.
-Many states have strict laws in place for cell phone use while driving, with a majority of them outright banning handheld use and texting while behind the wheel.
-However, these laws are at the discretion of local governments and vary from state to state.
+Many states have strict laws in place for cell phone use while driving, with a majority of them

-- Texting while driving is banned for all drivers in 48 states
+• Texting while driving is banned for all drivers in 49 states

-- All handheld cell phone use is banned for all drivers in 24 states
+• All handheld cell phone use is banned for all drivers in 29 states

-- Any cell phone use, including handsfree, is banned for all school bus drivers in 23 states
+• Any cell phone use, including handsfree, is banned for all school bus drivers in 25 states

 Distracted driving ticket costs

 In addition to a fine, your insurance premium could increase should you break your state’s distracted driving laws.
-An article from insurance.com states that “The average rate increase after a texting ticket is 23%, however, it could be as high as 45% or as low as 12%.”
+An article from insurance.com states that “The average rate increase after a texting ticket is 28%, however, it could be as high as 51% or as low as 9%.”

 Visit the Governors Highway Safety Association to learn more about your state’s distracted driving laws.